pengfei99/DataQualityAndValidation/README.md

 # DataQualityAndValidation

-In this Project, we will explore tools/libraries that can help us to do data validation and data quality checks
+Quality evaluation is a topic much more complex than the data validation.
+In this Project, we will only focus on data validation.
+For more information about data quality management, please check [data quality management](docs/data_quality_management.md)

 ## 1. Steps in data quality evaluation and data validation

-Data Quality evaluation is a topic much more complex than the data validation.
-So we will learn how to do data validation first.
+Let's start by understanding different steps in data validation process.

 ### 1.1 Data validation process overview
 I did not find good literatures that define the different steps of how to do the data validation process.
 Below, I just illustrate how I do it in general.

 1. Understand the raw data: collect documentation, metadata, run data profiling tools
-2. Setup validation rules: Based on your understanding of the data, you can setup validation rules.
+2. Setup validation rules: Based on your understanding of the data, you can set up validation rules.
 3. Detect anomalies:  Applying validation rules on the data to detect all rows that violate the validation rules.
 4. Correct/Clean data: Imputation, drop rows, change values, etc.
 5. Repeat 3,4 till no anomaly